viktoryngvi/Verklegt_1/Handbok/Git_Handbok.md

 -	Geyma afrit (backup) af kóðum í skýinu.
 -	Skoða sögu verkefnis og sjá nákvæmlega hvað breyttist hvenær.
 -	Birta verkefni eða halda þeim private.

+Basic workflow:

+Basic Order of Git Commands (Correct Sequence)
+1. git pull
+Always start by getting the newest version of the project.

+2. Make your changes
+Edit or add files.

+3. git add .
+Mark all changed files to be included in the next commit.

+4. git commit -m "message"
+Save your changes as a snapshot with a clear message.

+5. git push
+Send your committed changes to GitHub.

+Nánar:

 1. Setja upp GitHub Desktop
 - Fara á: https://desktop.github.com